Is weed legal in Alaska?

 If a patient is a minor, a parent or guardian must submit a signed statement that the physician has explained the risks and benefits of medical marijuana.
 Also, the parent or guardian must be the patient's primary caregiver, apply for a Medical Marijuana Registry card, and control patient access to medical cannabis.

 All registry forms and documents are confidential.
-At this time, private and state-operated insurance companies do not cover medical marijuana expenses.
+Insurance companies do not cover medical marijuana expenses.
 Patients are required to have a Medical Marijuana Registry ID card to receive protected status.
 No correctional facility, medical facility, employer, school campus or recreation center is required to accommodate medical cannabis use.

 To join the Alaska Medical Marijuana Registry, patients must complete the following steps:

-- Obtain and submit a signed form of the physician’s statement stating that the patient has been diagnosed with a qualifying debilitating medical condition.
+- Submit the signed physician's statement form stating that the patient has been diagnosed with a qualifying debilitating medical condition.

 - Pay a $25 registration fee for original card, or $20 for a renewal.
 Payments can be made by check or money order.